 “I will go by section the way Mr. Tang wanted,” Lawyer Zhuang continued.
-“But by procedure, I will have to read you the standard information first, such as what accounts as part of the will and how it would affect the benefiters or inheritors.”
+“But by procedure, I will have to read you the standard information first, such as what accounts as part of the will and how it would affect the beneficiaries or inheritors.”

-They all waited patiently as the man went through general procedures with all the technical terms and laws that abided the will.
+They all waited patiently as the man went through general procedures with all the technical terms and laws that abided by the will.
 It wasn’t until he got to the crucial part that Wallace tuned in again, considering how he was still trying to figure out why he wasn’t named a witness from the beginning.

 “First of all,” Lawyer Zhuang said, turning the page.
 “Properties.”
 He stopped to clear his throat before continuing.
-“The main house, also known as his current resident will go to his sister, Tang Ling.”
+“The main house, also known as his current residence will go to his sister, Tang Ling.”